-If your project uses Autoconf (see (undefined) [top], page (undefined)) to check for installed libraries, you might find the following snippet illustrative.
-It add a new 'configure' parameter --with-libidn, and check for 'idna.h' and '-lidn' (possibly below the directory specified as the optional argument to --with-libidn), and define the CPP symbol LIBIDN if the library is found.
+If your project uses Autoconf (see Section "top" in autoconf) to check for installed libraries, you might find the following snippet illustrative.
+It add a new configure parameter - with-libidn, and check for idna.h and '-lidn' (possibly below the directory specified as the optional argument to -with-libidn), and define the CPP symbol LIBIDN if the library is found.
 The default behaviour is to search for the library and enable the functionality (that is, define the symbol) when the library is found, but if you wish to make the default behaviour of your package be that Libidn is not used (even if it is installed on the system), change 'libidn=yes' to 'libidn=no' on the third line.